Marc MacYoung?

 think you know about Krav Maga isn't knowledge or fact,

 but advertising.
-I address the marketing,
+I address the marketing, myths, misconceptions

-myths, misconceptions and out right propaganda that goes
+and out right propaganda that goes

-into selling this 'deadly
+into selling this '

-commando fighting style' -- including how the
+deadly commando fighting style' -- including how the military

 actually uses hand to hand training.